Kolkata-qa/Repo-kol1/README.md

 Commit for Story 2 on 23--3-2019 at 14.30 PM
 Commit for Story 1 on 23--3-2019 at 14.33 PM
 Commit for Story 1 on 23--3-2019 at 14.37 PM
+Commit for Story 1 from Enterprise server on 23--3-2019 at 15.14 PM